margolisj/go-supreme/readme.md

 ## TODO:
 ### Current
-* Add a verify task function which makes sure -'s are in phone number and credit cards are spaced correctly
 * Add better retrying
 * Add task status again and make GUI to keep track of status
   * https://github.com/gizak/termui